Send items overseas

 - isn’t going to Australia.

-You can send many food items out of NZ, but not all.
+You can send many food items out of New Zealand, but not all.
 To find out what items – including food – you can send to other countries, ask your destination country's Embassy or High Commission (Ministry of Foreign Affairs and Trade).

 There are some items you can’t take out of NZ, or need permission to take out.